coleifer/peewee/docs/peewee/includes/expressions.rst

     # user has logged in less than 5 times
     User.login_count < 5

-Comparisons can be combined using bitwise "and" and "or".
+Comparisons can be combined using bitwise *and* and *or*.
 Operator precedence is controlled by python and comparisons can be nested to an arbitrary depth:

 .. code-block:: python

-    # user is both and admin and has logged in today
+    # User is both and admin and has logged in today
     (User.is_admin == True) & (User.last_login >= today)

-    # user's username is either charlie or charles
+    # User's username is either charlie or charles
     (User.username == 'charlie') | (User.username == 'charles')

 Comparisons can be used with functions as well: